Types of Standardization used to Reduce Manufacturing Costs

 This approach focuses on standardizing raw materials in order to make manufacturing processes more flexible.
 Once raw material standardization is implemented, different products can be made without any setup required to change materials, tools or mechanisms.
 The following materials can be standardized: bar stock/tubing, protective coatings, sheet metal, programmable chips and molding/casting.

 In order to standardize processes, the engineering of the products and processes must be simultaneous.
-This ensures that the processes are predetermined by the design team rather than determined as the product is designed.
-All processes must be coordinated and common enough to ensure that all parts and products can be built without any setup changes.
+This ensures the processes are predetermined by the design team rather than determined as the product is designed.
+All processes must be coordinated to ensure all parts and products can be built without any setup changes.

 The standardization of parts, products and processes can lower manufacturing costs by 50%.
 Standardization can increase efficiency, improve quality and maintain the flexibility required in the manufacturing process.
 Download our “How to Choose a Manufacturing System” guide to determine if your current system has what it takes to implement these important standardization strategies.